Head of Department

 For GCSE support:

 Students can book one-to-one sessions with our Maths coach at lunchtime or after school.
-The sign up sheet it in the maths open area.
+The sign up sheet is in the maths open area.
 Students must sign their name up to a time slot and state which topic they would like to work on.

 Mathematics AS and A level

-Students studying AS or A level Mathematics currently follow the AQA course, although since the change to linear examinations, all of the content in the AS/A level Mathematics qualification is compulsory and is the same for all examination boards:
+Students studying AS or A level Mathematics currently follow the Edexcel course, although since the change to linear examinations, all of the content in the AS/A level Mathematics qualification is compulsory and is the same for all examination boards:

 Pure Mathematics (66%) methods and techniques which underpin the study of all other areas of mathematics, such as, proof, algebra, trigonometry, calculus, and vectors.

 Statistics (17%) statistical sampling, data presentation and probability leading to the study of statistical distributions

 Mechanics (17%) the study of the physical world, modelling the motion of objects and the forces acting on them.

 The students sit all exams in the summer of Year 13.
 Students taking AS Mathematics complete 2 papers, each of 1½ hours duration.
 A level Mathematics students complete 3 x 2 hour papers.